andrewjpascual/HostScanner/README.md

 ```

 ### `-p [Port Numbers]` `--port [Port Numbers]`
 Specifies the ports to be scanned to get their status.
-Port Numbers are required for Port Scanning and will not be considered during Host Discovery.
+Port Numbers are required for Port Scanning and will not be considered during Host Discovery process.

 For example:
 ```